 Setting Description Region From the drop-down choose the geographical region in which to build your cluster.
 Access Key Enter the access key that you created in 2.
 Create Access Key and Secret Key.
 Secret Key Enter the secret key that you created in 2.
 Create Access Key and Secret Key.

 Click Next: Select Service Role.
 Then choose a service role.

 Service Role Description Standard: Rancher generated service role If you choose this role, Rancher automatically adds a service role for use with the cluster.
 Custom: Choose from your existing service roles If you choose this role, Rancher lets you choose from service roles that you’re already created within AWS.
 For more information on creating a custom service role in AWS, see the Amazon documentation.

 Choose an option for Public IP for Worker Nodes.
 Your selection for this option determines what options are available for VPC & Subnet.

 Option Description Yes When your cluster nodes are provisioned, they’re assigned a both a private and public IP address.
 No: Private IPs only When your cluster nodes are provisioned, they’re assigned only a private IP address.

 If you choose this option, you must also choose a VPC & Subnet that allow your instances to access the internet.
 This access is required so that your worker nodes can connect to the Kubernetes control plane.

 Now choose a VPC & Subnet.
+For more information, refer to the AWS documentation for Cluster VPC Considerations.
 Follow one of the sets of instructions below based on your selection from the previous step.

 If you choose to assign a public IP address to your cluster’s worker nodes, you have the option of choosing between a VPC that’s automatically generated by Rancher (i.e., Standard: Rancher generated VPC and Subnet), or a VPC that you’re already created with AWS (i.e., Custom: Choose from your existing VPC and Subnets).
 Choose the option that best fits your use case.